-The aim of the project is to create a new generation of radically inclusive public cultural experiences and bridge in shared places where we live, work and play.
+Digital Democracies, led by Threshold Studios and supported by Arts Council England, is a pioneering national project that aims to create a new generation of radically inclusive public cultural experiences in shared places where we live, work and play.

-Festivals-led, the project brings together expertise across art in the public realm, digital innovation, social impact and place-based partnerships with global industry networks and national audiences.
+Festivals-led, the project combines expertise across art in the public realm, digital innovation, social impact and place-based partnerships with global industry networks and national audiences.

 Digital Democracies is committed to pushing forward new, experimental work.
 Explore the work we have commissioned hereFind out more